- Maine small business owners praise the state’s readily available capital, collaborative environment and straightforward regulations.

 A public that actively seeks to support and patronize its neighbors’ establishments is always a boon to small businesses.
-Maine has got that in spades, said the entrepreneurs we spoke with.
-With a desire for local goods and services, as well as a personal interest in who the person behind the counter is, Maine is like a statewide throwback to the days of small town Americana.
+Maine has that in spades, the entrepreneurs we spoke with said.
+With a desire for local goods and services and a personal interest in the people behind the counter, Maine is a statewide throwback to the days of small-town Americana.

-“Maine is like one big small town," Nancy Marshall, owner of the public relations firm Nancy Marshall Communications, said.
-Marshall said that makes it easier to network with people and make contacts.
+“Maine is like one big small town,” said Nancy Marshall, owner of the public relations firm Nancy Marshall Communications, making it easier to network with people and make contacts.

 The state’s small-town feel also means that customers are more committed to doing business locally.

 “Maine’s been sort of a locally driven economy for a long time.
-The local people here really do have that commitment," Constance Bodine, the co-owner of Sweetgrass Farm Winery and Distillery, said.
-"The demand for that type of local product is here, and that’s a very strong reason why we wanted to come here.”
+The local people here really do have that commitment,” said Constance Bodine, the co-owner of Sweetgrass Farm Winery and Distillery.
+“The demand for that type of local product is here, and that’s a very strong reason why we wanted to come here.”

-Strojny, chair of SCORE's Portland chapter, said Maine’s business owners are unique in their willingness to work together, even with their own competition.
-The sense of community, she said, is palpable.
+Strojny said Maine’s business owners are unique in their willingness to work together, even with their competition.
+The sense of community is palpable.

 “I’ve only been here for six years, and it’s the most collaborative environment I’ve ever seen,” Strojny said.

-For most of Maine’s small business owners, complying with state regulations and obtaining required permits or licenses is relatively simple and straightforward.
+For most of Maine’s small business owners, complying with state legislative issues and obtaining required permits or business licenses is relatively straightforward.
 In the worst cases, when mistakes are made, the business owners reported patience on the state’s part and a willingness to help correct the errors.

-“It feels very much like if you follow the rules, pay your taxes on time, do things correctly and contribute to the community, there is a very respectful two-way road,” Goldman, The Velveteen Habit's owner, said.
+“It feels very much like if you follow the rules, pay your taxes on time, do things correctly, and contribute to the community, there is a very respectful two-way road,” Goldman said.

-Ron Dillon, district director of the Maine SCORE network, said he agreed.
-In his mentoring capacity, he’s seen many small businesses move through the state’s regulatory framework, and it is manageable for most to navigate the requirements, he said.
+Ron Dillon, district director of the Maine SCORE network, agreed.
+In his mentoring capacity, he’s seen many small businesses move through the state’s regulatory framework, and it’s manageable for most to navigate the requirements.

 “What I’ve found, working with small businesses, is that it’s very easy for them to get licenses and very easy for them to work with the state of Maine,” Dillon said. “[The state] has people who will take a lot of time to explain to people what it takes to get started and run a small business.”

-Bodine, owner of the Sweetgrass Farm Winery and Distillery, said that while her industry is tightly regulated and plagued by what she called “antiquated” laws, she still enjoys wide-open access to her government representatives.
-She added that she regularly testifies before the state legislature, along with members of the Maine Distillers’ Guild, in an effort to modernize the state’s alcohol laws.
+Bodine said that while her industry is tightly regulated and plagued by what she called “antiquated” laws, she still enjoys wide-open access to her government representatives.
+She added that she regularly testifies before the state legislature, along with members of the Maine Distillers’ Guild, to modernize the state’s alcohol laws.

 “Our government representatives are right here in our community,” Bodine said.
 “I know them all, and quite a few have come to the winery.
 We can work with them.
 It’s nice to see them interested and involved with small businesses.”